pgadmin-org/pgadmin4/docs/en_US/cloud_aws_rds.rst

 * Use the *Provisioned IOPS* in case of  Provisioned IOPS (SSD) storage type.

+* Use the *High Availability* option to specify High Availability option.
+This option creates a standby in a different Availability Zone(AZ).

 .. image:: images/cloud_aws_database.png
     :alt: Cloud Deployment Provider
     :align: center